petered/plato/README.md

 ```
 git clone https://github.com/petered/plato.git
 cd plato
-setup.sh  # This installs a bunch of stuff, and may take some time.
+source setup.sh  # This installs a bunch of stuff, and may take some time.
 ```
 You should now be in the virtual environment (there should be a little `(venv)` on the left side in the terminal).
 To see if everything worked, try running the RBM demo:
 ```
-python plato/tools/demo_restricted_boltzmann_machine.py
+python plato/tools/demo_rbm.py
 ```
 A window should pop up, visualizing an RBM as it learns on MNIST data.